 Please keep trash bins at least 3 feet from the paved road surface.
 The trash trucks’ collection arms can reach 8’ off the road and bins in the road make snow plowing and road work difficult.

 If you have a group that would be interested in forming a neighborhood watch committee in your area, please contact the Sheriff's Department at 440-323-1212 for information.

-The Township Trustees are looking for residents in the unincorporated area to serve on the Zoning Commission and Board of Zoning Appeals.
+The Township Trustees are looking for residents in the unincorporated area to serve on the Board of Zoning Appeals.
 These are paid positions of $45.00 per meeting.

 Get involved in the community and give input in the future of how the township is developed.
 Contact one of the trustees or submit a letter of interest.